-When it comes to a romantic getaway, some couples prefer the beach.
-Others might want to visit a wine region.
-Still, others might crave a high-octane adventure.
+When it comes to a romantic getaway, some couples prefer the beach, while others might want to visit a wine region or go on a high-octane adventure.
 But what about those couples who want to expand their horizons in a different way?

-If the two of you are a pair bookworms, a duo of diehard scholars, or (and we mean this in the best possible way) just a couple of nerds, perhaps you should consider a romantic getaway to the darling university town of Cambridge—by which we mean the other Cambridge, across the pond in jolly old England.
-Home to its eponymous university since the 13th century, this perfectly approachable town just two hours north of London has a long, distinguished history of churning out writers, scientists, philosophers, and politicians at the top of their game.
-But beyond Cambridge’s academic credentials, Cambridge is actually a delightfully charming and, dare we say, romantic locale.
+If the two of you are a pair of bookworms, a duo of diehard scholars, or (and we mean this in the best possible way) just a couple of nerds, perhaps you should consider a romantic getaway to the university town of Cambridge in Great Britain.
+Home to its eponymous university since the 13th century, this approachable town just two hours north of London has a long, distinguished history of churning out writers, scientists, philosophers, and politicians at the top of their game.
+It's also a charming and, dare we say, romantic setting.

-Nestled on the banks of the River Cam, in a gorgeous stretch of quintessential English countryside, Cambridge is remarkably accessible and endlessly engaging.
-Think long walks down cobblestone streets, exploring medieval walled gardens, dropping in on university lectures, perusing endless book shops, and enjoying deep conversations over long afternoon teas.
-For the couple who loves to learn together, there isn’t anywhere better.
+Nestled on the banks of the River Cam, in a gorgeous stretch of the quintessential English countryside, Cambridge is remarkably accessible and endlessly engaging.
+Think of long walks down cobblestone streets, exploring medieval walled gardens, dropping in on university lectures, perusing endless book shops, and enjoying deep conversations over long afternoon teas.
+There is no better place for a couple who enjoys learning together.

 Where to Stay